 Recently I attended a seated food and wine pairing event hosted by Mr. Anthony Collet, Marketing Manager for Beaujolais Wines.
 The goal of this event was to celebrate the bounty of local ingredients paired with Beaujolais wines.
 We enjoyed these wines and learned about the versatility of the wines for food pairings at Tuc Craft Kitchen in Gastown.

 Beaujolais and Beaujonomic

 You may ask what does Beaujonomic mean?
 It is a word created by combining Beaujolais with Gastronomic.
 The Beaujolais want us to learn more about their wines, made from the Gamay grape.
-Gamay has flexibility in style, and could be classified as Fruity and Delicious, Fine and Flavoured, and Intense and Generous, which gives you a wide range of foods from seafood poke to a roast beef to enjoy it with.
+Gamay has flexibility in style and could be classified as Fruity and Delicious, Fine and Flavoured, and Intense and Generous, which gives you a wide range of foods from seafood poke to roast beef to enjoy it with.

 What do you know about Beaujolais wine?
 I’ve already mentioned that it is made from the red Gamay grape, which is a cross between Pinot Noir and Gouais Blanc.
 Both are low tannic wines, have medium acidity, red fruit and floral aromas and flavours in the lighter styles, moving to darker, riper red fruits and spices with bigger, riper styles.
 These wines, as well as Pinot Noir, are best served with a slight chill.

 The origin of the grapes is the Beaujolais region in southeastern France, just south of Burgundy.
 The region is warmer than Burgundy and can produce a bigger wine.
 The region has steep terrain so hand harvesting is a must.
 Beaujolais wines can be made with whole cluster carbonic maceration, which results in a lighter fruity style, or can be crushed and fermented like other red grapes, then aged in barrel producing a fuller style which can age for decades.